FarronF/limerick-council-meetings/meetings/2019/10/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 18th September 2019.md

 Glin.
 In replying, the Senior Executive Engineer stated that the provision of road sweeping in

-the county is being reviewed at present.---
+the county is being reviewed at present.
+---
 9

 An update on the provision of traffic ramps at Gortboy, Newcastle West, was requested.
 The